jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Elevated abuse of WMI for persistence/README.md

 * From the other fields, there is no direct link to the Empire Powershell instance.
 The only clue we have is the entire sequence happened on the same second 10:50:06.

-* The registry events has nothing to do with the WMI offensive step but related to powershell networking.
+* The registry events has nothing to do with the WMI implant but related to powershell networking.

-* Even the Process Create event **has no direct relationship with the offensive Powershell process**:
+* Even the Process Create event **has no direct link with the offensive Powershell process**:

   ![](img/processcreate.png)